mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 5 Local Testing

-When you deploy your apps to the free cluster the Mendix Data Broker is provided and configured automatically.
+When you deploy your apps to the free cluster, the Mendix Data Broker is provided and configured automatically.

 For development and testing it may be useful to run all your apps on your local workstation, including the Data Broker.
 You can do this by create a Kafka cluster on your workstation.
 The simplest way to do this is by running Kafka through docker-compose.

-### 5.1 Using the business events local setup tool
+### 5.1 Using the Business Events Local Setup Tool

+The [Business events local setup tool](https://github.com/mendix/event-broker-tools) helps you deploy locally by setting up a docker container with Kafka.
+This repository includes the required `docker-compose.yml` file.

-The last service in this configuration file, postgres, is not really required, but useful if you want to test with a postgres database on your workstation.
-You’ll have to specify this also in the runtime settings of your project (see [below](https://paper.dropbox.com/doc/DHBE-Business-Events-How-to-OBqExFSF3nYhDUcIYGtdB#:uid=125626315108995485696472&h2=3.-Use-postgresql-database-(op)).
+The last service in this configuration file, `postgres`, is not required, but it is useful if you want to test with a postgres database on your workstation.
+You will have to specify this also in the runtime settings of your project.
+For more information, see [5.2 Using PostgreSQL Database (Optional)](#postgres-db).

 Start your docker cluster using the command `docker-compose up`.
 This will download or update all the required docker images and start Kafka.

-### 5.2 Using PostgreSQL Database (Optional)
+### 5.2 Using PostgreSQL Database (Optional) {#postgres-db}

 You can configure the app you’re running in studio pro to use the postgres database created using docker.
 Remember to use a different database name for every app.